Effort-Based Criticality Metrics for Evaluating 3D Perception Errors in Autonomous Driving: Experimental Evaluation

-Velocity estimates are obtained from each AB3DMOT tracker's Kalman filter or from the CenterPoint detector's velocity head.
-Per-frame Hungarian matching with a $2.0$\,\si{\meter} center-distance threshold~\cite{Fong2025nuScenesRP, Wilson2023Argoverse2N} labels unmatched ground-truth objects as FNs and unmatched predictions as FPs.
-Errors are aggregated into tracks by object identity: each FN track's MDR is the per-frame maximum, and each FP track's FSR accumulates over its lifetime.
-Re-detected phantoms under new IDs are treated as separate tracks, reflecting the planner's perspective.
+Velocity estimates are obtained from AB3DMOT's Kalman filter or the CenterPoint-style velocity head.
+FN longitudinal acceleration is estimated per track using a time-normalized backward difference of successive annotated longitudinal velocities, clipped to $[-10,10]$\,\si{\meter\per\second\squared}.
+The first sample and invalid time intervals are set to zero acceleration.
+Values entering the solver are clipped by the vehicle limits in Tab.~\ref{tab:reach_params}.
+Predictions are matched to GT per frame via Hungarian assignment with a $2.0$\,\si{\meter} center-distance matching threshold~\cite{Fong2025nuScenesRP, Wilson2023Argoverse2N}.
+Unmatched ground-truth objects are labeled as FNs, and unmatched predictions as FPs.
+Errors are aggregated by object identity: MDR is the maximum deceleration in a FN track, whereas FSR integrates over the FP lifetime.
+Re-detected phantoms under new IDs are separate tracks.